China–Hungary relations

-China–Hungary relations refers to the bilateral relations between China and Hungary.
+China–Hungary relations refers to the bilateral relations between the People's Republic of China (PRC) and Hungary.
+Relations between the two countries were established in 1869 and Hungary recognized the PRC on October 3, 1949.

+The PRC has an embassy in Budapest.
+Hungary has an embassy in Beijing and consulates-general in Chongqing, Guangzhou, Hong Kong and Shanghai.
+In addition, Hungary also has an unofficial diplomatic outpost for the Taiwan-related interests in the form of the Hungarian Trade Office in Taipei while the ROC has the Taipei Representative Office in Hungary in Budapest.

 Relations have been generally positive, especially under Hungarian prime minister Viktor Orbán.
-China has an embassy in Budapest.
-Hungary has an embassy in Beijing and consulates-general in Chongqing, Guangzhou, Hong Kong and Shanghai.

 History

+In 2017, China and Hungary declared their relationship a comprehensive strategic partnership.

 In 2021, it was revealed that Fudan University was planning a campus in Budapest.
 This led to pushback in the country and to protests, leading the Hungarian government to delay the plans and promise that it will hold a referendum on the issue.
 On 22 May 2022, the Constitutional Court ruled the referendum as unconstitutional as it concerns an international agreement.
 Hungarian officials also promised to resume the project after the victory of the ruling Fidesz during the 2022 parliamentary elections.

-Hungary has formally blocked the European Union from formally criticizing China's actions in Hong Kong.
+Hungary has formally blocked the European Union from formally criticizing China's actions in Hong Kong in both 2020 and 2021.

 On 20 February 2023, Chinese Communist Party (CCP) Politburo member and top diplomat Wang Yi visited Budapest to meet with prime minister Orbán.
 During the meeting, Hungarian foreign minister Péter Szijjártó stated that "[w]hen we have faced crises in recent years, Hungary has always come out of them stronger than it went into them, but Hungarian-Chinese cooperation has played an absolutely indispensable role in this".

-On 27 February 2023, Orbán backed the peace plan released by Chinese Communist Party Politburo member and top diplomat Wang Yi about ending Russia's invasion of Ukraine.
+On 27 February 2023, Orbán backed the peace plan released by Wang Yi about ending the Russian invasion of Ukraine.

+General Secretary of the Chinese Communist Party Xi Jinping visited Hungary in May 2024 and met with Orbán.
+During the visit, the two countries entered into a strategic partnership agreement as well as 18 other agreements and memoranda of understanding.

+In October 2025, it was reported that Chinese state-backed advanced persistent threat group Mustang Panda had targeted Hungarian and other European diplomats as part of a cyber-espionage campaign.

+Political relations

+Hungary follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory.